Study Abroad or Other Immersive Learning Experience

 Students who cannot fulfill this requirement should talk to the program coordinator.
 This requirement may be waived in special circumstances.

 Students on financial aid may apply that aid to designated programs of study abroad.
-Consult with the Off-Campus Study Office for details.
-An updated record of programs approved by Swarthmore's Off-Campus Study office can be found using their search tool.
+Consult with the Global Engagement Office for details.
+An updated record of programs approved by Swarthmore's Global Engagement Office can be found using their search tool.

 The immersive experience may take one of two forms:

-- either studying abroad in a program approved by both the Latin American and Latino Studies Committee and the Off-Campus Study Office
+- either studying abroad in a program approved by both the Latin American and Latino Studies Committee and the Global Engagement Office

 - or completing an internship or community service project in Latin America or in a Latinx community in the U.S. This option must be approved by the Latin American and Latino Studies coordinator.